github/docs/contributing/images-and-versioning.md

 # Creating and updating screenshots

-Screenshots are typically used in procedures to help situate a reader in the flow (for an example, see "[Creating a repository from a template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)"), but they can also be helpful in conceptual articles about areas of the UI (for an example, see "[Configuring notifications](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/configuring-notifications#about-participating-and-watching-notifications)").
+Screenshots are typically used to help situate a reader in the flow for procedures an is "[Creating a repository from a template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)"), and conceptual articles about areas of the UI as in "[Configuring notifications](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/configuring-notifications#about-participating-and-watching-notifications)").

-When taking a screenshot, only the portion that needs to be highlighted is selected.
+When taking a screenshot, select only the portion that needs focus.

 ![screenshot example](../assets/images/screenshot-example.png)

 ## Versioning images in Markdown content

 Some images apply to all GitHub plans (Free, Pro and Team; GitHub Enterprise Server, GitHub AE, and GitHub Enterprise Cloud).
 In this case, there is no versioning required.
-When an image does differ from plan to plan or changes in a newer release of Github Enterprise server or GitHub AE, the images need to be versioned with Liquid conditional statements.
+When an image does differ from plan to plan or changes in a newer release of Github Enterprise server or GitHub AE, the images need to be versioned with [Liquid](liquid-helpers.md) conditional statements.
 The Liquid conditional versioning may need to be added when the content is initially created, or may need to be added when the content is updated for a feature update or Enterprise release.

 Images are located in the `/assets/images` directory.
 This directory has some folders that can be used to organize content by plan and release number.